Zayre: The 1980s

 In 1986, profits of the Zayre chain, targeting low- to middle-income customers, dropped, although T.J.
 Maxx, Hit or Miss, and Chadwick's of Boston, targeting mid- to higher-income customers, continued to grow.
 That year alone, Zayre Corp. opened 35 more T.J.
 Maxx stores and 31 new Hit or Miss stores.
 Zayre Corp.'s off-price retailing chains had become so successful that by 1987 Zayre thought it prudent to organize them under one name and grant them autonomy from the decreasingly prosperous parent company.

 In June 1987, just ten years after T.J.
-Maxx opened its first store, The TJX Companies, Inc. was established as a subsidiary of Zayre Corp., with Cammarata serving as president and CEO.
+Maxx opened its first store, TJX was established as a subsidiary of Zayre Corp., with Cammarata serving as president and CEO.
 It sold 9.35 million shares of common stock in its initial public offering; Zayre Corp. owned 83 percent of the subsidiary.